nirmaljpatel/TiBuild/README.md

         - Each file can contain 1 query.
         - The query can be broken down into `fragments` - in the same file though.
     2. Define a module `<query>.js` which has functions to extract data from the received response.
-    3. `alloy.jmk` has a pre-compile hook that adds the content of this file into corresponding `<query>.js` module as and `exports.query` parameter.
+    3. `alloy.jmk` has a pre-compile hook that adds the content of this file into corresponding `<query>.js` module as an `exports.query` parameter.

 2. Validation
     - Grunt Tasks to download schema.json from the GQL Server and validate queries using ESLint